 Parts of northern Greece have been hit the hardest by rising unemployment.

-In the town of Naoussa, the jobless rate hit 50 per cent and factories have been relocated to nearby Bulgaria.
+In the town of Naoussa, the jobless rate has hit 50 per cent and some factories have been relocated to nearby Bulgaria.